eth0izzle/shhgit/README.md

         Only clone repositories with this many stars or higher.
 Set to 0 to ignore star count (default 0) --path-checks
-        Set to false to disable file name/path signature checking, i.e. just match regex patterns (default true) --silent
+        Set to false to disable file name/path signature checking, i.e. just match regex patterns (default true) --process-gists
+        Watch and process Gists in real time.
+Set to false to disable (default true) --search-query
+        Specify a search string to ignore signatures and filter on files containing this string (regex compatible) --silent
         Suppress all output except for errors --temp-directory